List of Di-Gata Defenders characters: Adam

-16-year-old Adam is the lost Defender (referred to as the "Lost One" according to Leizel) and the foster son of Brackus.
-His real parents were killed by Brackus without him knowing about it.
-He spent his childhood living with Brackus.
-But Brackus was busy making a world for him, and didn't really spend time with him.
-He also didn't treat him like a loving father should be.
-Adam eventually ran away and became a thief.
-This gives some extra skills, such as hacking and hand-to-hand combat.
-His background with the Order later gives him knowledge about the Yin-tos Army and other mercenary groups, which comes in handy at times.
-One example was when Brackus tried to trick the Defenders ("Perfect Host") by giving the Yin-tos a big pep talk, mentioning they wouldn't make it there for two days.
-Adam remembers that Brackus would not normally do that, and deduces that Brackus wanted the Defenders to hear the speech.
-He turns out to be right as the army had beaten them to the Spell Zone first.
-The experiences he has with Brackus makes him much less trusting of him when Brackus supposedly loses his memory, as when he learns of it, he states he still doesn't care.
+Adam (voiced by Jeremy From) is sixteen years old and the lost Defender, referred to as the "Lost One" by Leizel, and the foster son of Brackus.
+His real parents were killed by Brackus, who took him in but was neglectful towards him.
+Adam eventually ran away and became a thief, becoming skilled at hacking and hand-to-hand combat.
+His background with the Order later gives him knowledge about the Yin-tos Army and other mercenary groups.
+One example was when Brackus tried to trick the Defenders by giving the Yin-tos a pep talk, mentioning they would not make it there for two days.
+Adam remembers that Brackus would not normally do that, and deduces that he wanted the Defenders to hear the speech.
+He turns out to be right, as the army had beaten them to the Spell Zone first.
+The experiences he has with Brackus makes him much less trusting of him when Brackus supposedly loses his memory, as when he learns of it, he states he still does not care.

 He is a mystery to his friends and enemies.
 He meets the Defenders under suspicious circumstances and joins the group on their quest for short periods.
-However, it's impossible to tell where Adam's true loyalties lie.
-Although he prefers to fast-talk and barter his way out of a duel, it doesn't mean he's not a skilled stone caster when he has to be, and has been capable of fighting without the use of stones since he was a small boy.
+However, it is impossible to tell where Adam's true loyalties lie.
+Although he prefers to fast-talk and barter his way out of a duel, he is still a skilled stone caster capable of fighting without the use of stones.

-His origin as a Defender is in fact hinted at early on in the first season.
-When on the run from Kid Cole's gang, he and the others take refuge in a Defender dojo.
-Cole's gang is unable to enter because their "Sigil Signatures" are not on the list of those who can, but Adam is able to enter with no trouble.

-A vast majority of the deeds he does for the Defenders involve treason.
-Some are more heinous than the others.
-His most devious act involved handing Kara and the three Pure stones over to Brackus in hopes he could recover the Nova Stone from Brackus and the Ogama Pure Stones from Nazmul, as well as the other Pure Stones; while he did succeed, Kara almost ended up getting killed in the process.